Murrod

 Murrod or Myrod (Middle Persian: Murrōd, New Persian: مورود) was a 3rd-century Sasanian queen (banbishn), the wife of the Sasanian king (shah) Ardashir I (r.
 224–242) and mother of Sasanian king Shapur I (r.
 242–270).
 She is mentioned in the inscription of Shapur I on the wall of the Ka'ba-ye Zartosht at Naqsh-e Rostam near Persepolis in southern Iran as “Lady Murrod, Mother of the King of Kings”.
-According to a legend she was a Parthian princess and a daughter of Artabanus IV of Parthia.
+According to a legend, she was a Parthian princess and daughter of Artabanus IV of Parthia.